10 Fun Ways to Repurpose Your Moving Boxes 2023 | Great Movers NYC

 • Inspirational words – you can use large stencils to cut out the letters to ensure consistency

 • Shapes – Want stars on your wall?
 Go for it!
 More into squares, you can do that as well.
-Rather than just cut and paint willy-nilly, come with a vision for what you want on the wall in terms of shape, size and color and go from there
+Rather than just cut and paint willy-nilly, come with a vision for what you want on the wall in terms of shape, size, and color, and go from there

 • Other designs – Do you have kids?
-Why not put up some cardboard decorations of their favorite object whether that’s a car or a red panda.
+Why not put up some cardboard decorations of their favorite object, whether that’s a car or a red panda?

 Lightbox

-Whether you’re selling your items on Etsy or Ebay, a lightbox is an amazing tool to highlight your product.
+Whether you’re selling your items on Etsy or eBay, a lightbox is an amazing tool to highlight your product.
 There’s no reason to spend hundreds of dollars on equipment when you have everything you need at home!
 If you only have large boxes, you can cut them down to the appropriate size – though larger boxes are great if you want to photograph bigger items.
-The only other thing you need for this project is some tape, white poster board and tissue paper (for the light).
+The only other thing you need for this project is some tape, white poster board, and tissue paper (for the light).
 And that’s it!
 Your product photography will improve exponentially.

 Homemade Journal

-Are you a writer or do you know someone who is?
+Are you a writer, or do you know someone who is?
 Purchasing a journal is expensive, but it doesn’t have to be.
 Just grab some 8.5 x 11 paper and, holding it in landscape, fold it in half.
 After that, cut out pieces of cardboard for the cover.
 Make sure that these pieces are slightly larger than the paper you folded.
-Once you’re done, attach everything together with a cord and you’re good to go.
+Once you’re done, attach everything together with a cord, and you’re good to go.
 If you want to, glue some fabric on the cardboard for a more chic look.

 Play Kitchen